braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/your_reports/engagement_reports.md

 ## Open report

 You will receive an email with links to your reports.
-When you click on the provided links you will automatically download a `.zip` file containing your `.csv` files - one for all Campaigns.
+When you click on the provided links you will automatically download a ZIP file containing your CSV files - one for all Campaigns.

 The report, when opened, will contain all the statistics selected in the [Add Stats](#add-statistics-to-your-reports) section of the setup process.